 You should be prepared for whatever the weather throws at you – this means no jeans!
 You will regret it as soon as they get wet.
 I wear:

-- I love my fleece lined hat, a scarf to wrap around my face and I always keep climbing gloves handy for any scrambly bits.
+- On my head – I love my fleece-lined hat, a scarf to wrap around my face and I always keep climbing gloves handy for any scrambly bits.

 What do I need to carry hill walking in Scotland?

 Never climb without safety gear, this means an Ordnance Survey paper map and compass (learn how to use it), waterproof map bag, head torch, bivvy bag or blanket, and a lighter or matches.
 We also carry a camping knife, first aid kit, and a whistle.
 Don’t forget plenty of water, food, and sweets for a sugar boost – after 5 miles you will need it!

 So what about the weather?